erynmcfarlane/GraduateStatsClass/README.md

 ### 2 Beastiary of Distributions

-### 3 t tests, anovas, chi squareds
+### 3 t tests, anovas, chi squareds (i.e. basic parametric comparisons of categories)

-### 4 linear regression
+### 4 linear regression (i.e. why all models are basically the same again, with more emphasis on quantitative data)

-### 5 model selection version 1
+### 5 logistic regression, other generalized linear models

 ### 6 hierarchical models/mixed effects models

-### 7 machine learning, cross validation, random forest specifically
+### 7 Published paper assignment day - assignment will have been given well before, and papers chosen

+### 8 Work period for statistical tutorials

+### 9 Presentations of Tutorials

+### 10 Presentations of Tutorials

+### 11 Work period for final registered report, including working through feedback

+### 12 Work period for final registered report, including working through feedback

 ## Potential Breakdown of grades
 - 10% attendence and attempts, where code is written in 5/6 of the first lectures.
 Just need to hand 5 things in to get full marks.
 They don't need to work, you just need to show good faith effort!
 - 20% summarize a published paper, simulate data (and justify the simulations) to match the data as have been describe, write analyses in R to analyze the data as has been described (possibly done in a group?) - due at end of week 7, where week 7 is a work period
-- 15% presentation of a tutorial for how to 1) simulate data and 2) analyse the simulated data for a specific method that was not covered in the first 6 weeks (to be done in a group?) - due in class on week 9, where week 8 is a work period
+- 15% presentation of a tutorial for how to 1) simulate data and 2) analyse the simulated data for a specific method that was not covered in the first 6 weeks (to be done in a group?) - due in class on week 9, where week 8 is a work period - Presented weeks 9 and 10 [I'm not sure this is as useful as the other things, and work periods to do the other things might be a lot more useful?]
 - 55% registered report with a short (2pg) introduction, methods, and specific statistical methods to match a project in the student's thesis.
  - this will be broken down into:
-    1) draft experimental methods for feedback (10%)
+    1) draft experimental methods for feedback (10%) - week 4
-    2) draft of statistical methods with proposed simulations and methods for feedback (10%) - week
+    2) draft of statistical methods with proposed simulations and methods for feedback (10%) - week 8
-    3) draft introduction for feedback (10%)
+    3) draft introduction for feedback (10%) - week 10
    4) full registered report, including introduction, methods, statistical methods, simulations and simulated results (25%) - due during exam period